DoryAzar/caligrafy/README.md

 ### 7. Documentation & Support
 Caligrafy is committed to providing continuous support to its community of developers through an extensive online Documentation, Online video tutorials on its youtube channel, training courses on Udemy and live help through Slack, Facebook and Github.

-## New in Caligrafy
-+ Caligrafy now supports ACH payments
-+ Caligrafy now supports API Authorization
-+ Caligrafy can now support VueJS a progressive Javascript framework that helps you build powerful user interfaces

 ## Dependencies